OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 :::hint
 **Octopus worker-tools cached on Dynamic Workers**
-The `octopusdeploy/worker-tools` images provided for the execution containers feature cache the five latest Ubuntu and 2 latest Windows [Worker Tool](/docs/infrastructure/workers/worker-tools-versioning-and-caching.md) images on a Dynamic Worker when it's created.
-This makes them a great choice over installing additional software on a Dynamic worker.
+The `octopusdeploy/worker-tools` images provided for the execution containers feature cache the five latest Ubuntu and two latest Windows [Worker Tool](/docs/infrastructure/workers/worker-tools-versioning-and-caching.md) images on a Dynamic Worker when it's created.
+This makes them an excellent choice over installing additional software on a Dynamic worker.

 :::